Fire alarm maintenance

 The maintenance market is competitive.
 Three quotes from certified companies will give you a realistic market rate and genuine leverage.
 Tell each company you are comparing quotes.

-Bundle Installation and Maintenance
+Bundle installation and maintenance

 If you are having a new system installed, negotiating a combined installation and maintenance contract with the same company almost always yields a better overall price.